Paschimottanasana: Variations

 Dandasana or "Staff pose" has the legs extended along the floor and the body straight upright, with the palms or fingertips on the ground.

 People who cannot sit on the floor like this can sit on a folded blanket.

 Janusirsasana or "Head to knee pose" has one leg extended with toes pointing upward, and the other leg bent with knee pointing away from the straight leg and the sole of the foot in by the groin.
 The torso folds straight forwards over the extended leg.

 Urdhva Mukha Paschimottanasana, also called Ubhaya Padangusthasana, is a balancing form of the pose, legs and hands pointing upwards.

 Parivritta Paschimottanasana is the reversed or twisted form of the pose, the body twisted to one side and the hands reversed, so that if the body is turned to the left, the right hand grasps the left foot, the right elbow is over the left knee, and the left hand grasps the right foot.

 Trianga Mukhaikapada Paschimottanasana has one leg bent as in Virasana.

+Wide-Legged Forward Bend (Prone Paschimottanasana) Open your legs wider than hip-width apart and fold forward.
+This variation targets the inner thighs while still stretching the back.

-Ardha Baddha Padma Paschimottanasana has one leg crossed over the other as in Padmasana.
+Baddha Padma Paschimottanasana has one leg crossed over the other as in Padmasana.

 Upavishthakonasana or "wide-angle seated forward bend" has both legs straight along the ground, as wide apart as possible, with the chin and nose touching the ground.
 Parsva Upavishthakonasana (to the side) has the body facing one leg, and the hands both grasping the foot of that leg, without raising the opposite hip.
 Urdhva Upavishthakonasana (upwards) is similar to Navasana but with legs wide.
 It has the first and second fingers grasping the big toes, the legs wide apart, straight, and raised to around head height; the body is tilted back slightly to balance on the sitting bones.
 The pose can be practised with a strap around each foot if the legs cannot be straightened fully in the position; a rolled blanked can be placed behind the buttocks to assist with balancing.
 If you have a back injury, a knee injury, or high blood pressure, avoid this asana.